 Most mutual funds offer investors a variety of ways to qualify for breakpoint discounts on the sales charge associated with the purchase of Class A shares.
 In general, most mutual funds provide breakpoint discounts to investors who make large purchases at one time.
 The extent of the discount depends upon the size of the purchase.
 Generally, as the amount of the purchase increases, the percentage used to determine the sales load decreases.
 In fact, the entire sales charge may be waived for investors that make very large purchases of Class A shares.
 Mutual fund prospectuses contain tables that illustrate the available breakpoint discounts and the investment levels at which breakpoint discounts apply.
 Additionally, most mutual funds allow investors to qualify for breakpoint discounts based upon current holdings from prior purchases through "Rights of Accumulation," and future purchases, based upon "Letters of Intent."
 This document provides general information regarding Rights of Accumulation and Letters of Intent.
-However, mutual funds have different rules regarding the availability of Rights of Accumulation and Letters of Intent.
 Therefore, you should discuss these issues with your financial advisor and review the mutual fund prospectus to determine the specific terms upon which a mutual fund offers Rights of Accumulation or Letters of Intent.